drupal-code-builder/drupal-code-builder/README.txt

 command line, and the Drupal module for use in the web UI.

 This framework has a public API which can be used by other modules.
-This consists of a number of classes in the \ModuleBuilder\Task namespace, which provide public methods.
+This consists of a number of classes in the \DrupalCodeBuilder\Task namespace, which provide public methods.

 As well as Tasks, Module Builder consists of Environment classes, which deal